tiprankstipranks

 We may not always successfully manage actual and potential conflicts of interest that arise in our business.

-Increasingly, we must manage actual and potential conflicts of interest, including situations where our services to a particular client conflict, or are perceived to conflict, with the interests of another client.
-Failure to adequately address potential conflicts of interest could adversely affect our reputation, results of operations and business prospects.
-We have procedures and controls that are designed to identify and mitigate conflicts of interest, including those designed to prevent the improper sharing of information.
-However, appropriately managing conflicts of interest is complex.
-Our reputation could be damaged and the willingness of clients to enter into transactions in which such a conflict might arise may be affected if we fail, or appear to fail, to deal appropriately with actual or perceived conflicts of interest.
-In addition, potential or perceived conflicts could give rise to litigation or regulatory enforcement actions.
+We must increasingly manage actual and potential conflicts of interest, including situations where our services to one client may conflict with another's interests.
+Failure to address these conflicts adequately could harm our reputation, operations, and business prospects.
+We have procedures and controls to identify and mitigate conflicts, including preventing improper information sharing.
+However, managing conflicts is complex.
+If we fail, or appear to fail, in handling conflicts appropriately, our reputation could suffer, and clients may be less willing to engage with us.
+Additionally, potential or perceived conflicts could lead to litigation or regulatory enforcement actions.

 Share Price & Shareholder Rights - Risk 4